Mode jumping MCMC for Bayesian variable selection in GLMM: Experiments

-\section{\uppercase{Experiments}}
+\section{Experiments}

 In this section we are going to apply the MJMCMC algorithm to different data sets and analyze the results in relation to other algorithms.
+Linear regression is addressed through the U.S. Crime Data \citep{doi:10.1080/01621459.1997.10473615} and a protein activity data~\citep{CLYDE01061998}.
+Logistic regression is considered in a simulated example based on a data set and through an Arabidopsis epigenetic data set.
+The Arabidopsis example also includes random effects.

-Initially we address examples from \citet{Clyde:Ghosh:Littman:2010} to compare the performance of our approach to some existing algorithms such as BAS~\citep{Clyde:Ghosh:Littman:2010} and competing MCMC methods such as MCMC model composition~\citep[$\text{MC}^3$,][]{madigan1995bayesian, doi:10.1080/01621459.1997.10473615} and the random-swap (RS) algorithm~\citep{Clyde:Ghosh:Littman:2010}.
-BAS carries out sampling without repetition from the space of models with respect to the adaptively updated marginal inclusion probabilities, whilst both $\text{MC}^3$ and RS are simple MCMC procedures based on the standard Metropolis-Hastings algorithm with proposals chosen correspondingly as an inversion or a random change of one coordinate in $\Bgamma$ at a time \citep{Clyde:Ghosh:Littman:2010}.
+We compare the performance of our approach to competing MCMC methods such as the MCMC model composition algorithm~\citep[$\text{MC}^3$,][]{madigan1995bayesian, doi:10.1080/01621459.1997.10473615} and the random-swap (RS) algorithm~\citep{Clyde:Ghosh:Littman:2010} as well as the BAS algorithm~\citep{Clyde:Ghosh:Littman:2010}.
+Both $\text{MC}^3$ and RS are simple MCMC procedures based on the standard Metropolis-Hastings algorithm with proposals chosen correspondingly as an inversion or a random change of one coordinate in $\Bgamma$ at a time \citep{Clyde:Ghosh:Littman:2010}.
+BAS carries out sampling without repetition from the space of models with respect to the adaptively updated marginal inclusion probabilities.
+For one of the examples, also a comparison with the ESS++ software~\citep[evolutionary stochastic search,][]{Bottolo15022011} is made.
 For the cases when full enumeration of the model space is possible we additionally compare all of the aforementioned approaches to the benchmark TOP method that consists of the best quantile of models in terms of the posterior probability for the corresponding number of addressed models $\Vert\mathbb{V}\Vert$ and can not by any chance be outperformed in terms of the posterior mass captured.

-The examples addressed include a simulated data set with 15 covariates and 100 observations, a famous U.S. Crime Data \citep{doi:10.1080/01621459.1997.10473615} with 15 covariates and 47 observations, a simulated example based on a data set with multiple joint dependencies between 20 covariates with 2000 observations, and a protein activity data with 88 covariates and 96 observations~\citep{CLYDE01061998}.
-Finally in the last example we address Arabadopsis epigenetic data.
-This example involves 13 covariates and 1502 observations.
+The different algorithms that are compared are implemented in different programming languages, making it difficult to compare CPU time fairly.
+We have therefore focused on both the total number of visited models and the number of unique models visited, since this is the main computational burden (marginal likelihood values of visited models can be stored).
+The number of models visited for MJMCMC includes all of the models visited during global and local moves as well as local combinatorial optimization, hence the comparison on the same number of totally visited and uniquely visited models is fair.